GSS-Cogs/de-helpers/README.md

 We need to have them for everything, regardless of how trivial.
 Given that these are software functions that will run in many potential pipelines.

-BDD doenst really make sense with lots of small unconnected helper functions (if you function isn't small, it doesn't belong here), so I've put in a basic unit test setup.
+BDD doesn't necessarily make sense with lots of small unconnected helper functions (if you function isn't small, it doesn't belong here), so for now I've put in a basic unit test setup.
 You can run the tests via:

 ```
 python -m unittest discover -v tests